Chathurya1111/Chathurya1111/README.md

 ### 🎯 My Goal

-To continuously improve as a developer, contribute to meaningful projects, and build solutions that make a real difference.
+To grow into a versatile and skilled software professional by exploring different areas of technology, building impactful projects, and continuously improving my problem-solving and development skills.

 I believe in consistency, curiosity, and learning something new every day.